-We define injustice as the broad category of systematic behaviors that are both necessary and cause harm.
-The necessary nature of harmful behaviors relate to our survival on a basic, animal level.
+We define injustice as the broad category of systematic behaviors that are both unnecessary and cause harm.
+The unnecessary nature of harmful behaviors relate to our survival on a basic, animal level.
 When those behaviors cause harm, and yet do not improve our basic survival, they can be considered unnecessary.

 Thus, we define injustice as unnecessary harm caused by our survival natures.